Text Promptable Surgical Instrument Segmentation with Vision-Language Models: Experiments

 \subsection{Datasets and Metrics}

-\textbf{Datasets} We evaluate our method on two endoscopic surgical instrument segmentation datasets: EndoVis2017 \cite{allan20192017} and EndoVis2018 \cite{allan20202018}.
+\textbf{Datasets} We evaluate our method on two endoscopic surgical instrument segmentation datasets: EndoVis2017 \cite{allan20192017}, EndoVis2018 \cite{allan20202018}.
 EndoVis2017 includes 10 videos from the da Vinci robotic system, containing 6 distinct surgical instrument types (bipolar forceps, prograsp forceps, large needle driver, vessel sealer, grasping retractor, monopolar curved scissors) and an ultrasonic probe (classified as other instruments).
 Following \cite{shvets2018automatic}, we employ 4-fold cross-validation to assess the model performance.
 For EndoVis2018, we adopt the widely-used labeling and dataset partitioning method proposed in \cite{gonzalez2020isinet}.
 This dataset consists of 15 video sequences, with 11 training and 4 testing sequences, and 7 predefined instrument categories (bipolar forceps, prograsp forceps, large needle driver, monopolar curved scissors, ultrasound probe, suction instrument, clip applier).
 Notably, two categories (suction instrument and clip applier) differ from those in EndoVis2017 (vessel sealer and grasping retractor), enabling cross-category experiments to evaluate our model's generalizability.
 Additionally, both datasets provide binary and parts segmentation labels.
 Binary segmentation comprises background tissue and instruments, while parts segmentation distinguishes instrument components as shaft, wrist, and claspers.
+Besides the two datasets, we have also evaluated our method on the EndoVis2019 \cite{ross2020robust} and Cholecseg8k \cite{hong2020cholecseg8k} datasets in the supplementary material.

 \textbf{Metrics} Adopting the evaluation method from \cite{gonzalez2020isinet}, we utilize three prevalent IoU-based evaluation metrics: Ch\_IoU, ISI\_IoU, and mc\_IoU.
 1) Ch\_IoU computes the mean IoU for each category present in the ground truth of an image, then averages them across all image.
 2) ISI\_IoU extends Ch\_IoU by computing mean IoUs for all predicted categorizes regardless of their presence in the ground truth of the image.
 Ch\_IoU is normally greater than or equal to ISI\_IoU.
 3) mc\_IoU is a measurement addressing category imbalance by changing the averaging order in ISI\_IoU.